ecadlabs/taquito/packages/taquito-rpc/README.md

 const client = new RpcClient('https://YOUR_PREFERRED_RPC_URL');

-// Fetching the balance of an account const balance = await client.getBalance('tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb');
+// Fetching the balance of an account in mutez (micro ꜩ) const balance = await client.getBalance('tz1VSUr8wwNhLAzempoch5d6hLRiTh8Cjcjb');
 ```